UNSW-Sunswift/HIGH-EMBD-APT-TEST/README.md

 ## Submission

-Submit these files with your submission of the aptitude test:
+Include these files with your submission of the aptitude test:

 - `apt-assessment/main.c`
 - `apt-assessment/torque_control.c`